kleynjan/cellopype/README.md

 cell_c: True None
 ```

 Now comes the nice part.
-Reading **c.value** triggers recalc of cell_c, which reads cell_a & cell_b values, which in turn triggers recalc of cell_a & cell_b:
+Reading `cell_c.value` triggers recalc of cell_c, which reads cell_a & cell_b values, which in turn triggers recalc of cell_a & cell_b:

 ```python
 print(cell_c.value)